-“I do it myself!”
-Recognize that phrase?
-You must have or previously had a two year old living in your home.
+If yes, you must now have or previously had a two year old living in your home.

 I didn’t want to be slowed down, and most of the time it really made life with a newborn (Kaitlyn) a lot more difficult.
 Trying to help Brayden do something while she was crying and him insisting on doing it himself stressed me a bit.

 I don’t know if I am older, wiser, and/or just less stressed sans newborn, but I have no problem letting McKenna “do it.”
 And you know what?
 She is at the point where 95% of the time she does it and does it pretty quickly.

 “If you are so determined, you can indeed keep a child happy for eighteen years.
 In the process, you will surely destroy the child’s self-esteem.
 Why?
 Because self-esteem is reflected in the child’s belief that ‘I can do it myself!’ ”John Rosemond

 Encouraging our children to do it and standing back while they do so is a great way to not only help the child learn to do it herself (afterall, how will she learn if she doesn’t try?), but it will also help build her self-confidence.

 “In the final analysis it is not what you do for your children but what you have taught them to do for themselves that will make them successful human beings” (page 17).Ann Landers